 By interpreting time t as z-coordinate one gets points in 3D with coordinates (x, y, t).
 The set of all these points forms a three dimensional structure which is commonly called the roof of P. We extend this standard roof interpretation by a conceptually simple yet powerful method which allows to model various styles of roofs or sinks.
 Basically, we lift the area bounded by P into 3D such that a roof-like surface is formed whose intersection with the plane is given by P.

-Combing this concept with Voronoi diagrams or additively-weighted and multiplicatively-weighted straight skeletons allows to generate complex "roofs" and "terrains".
+Combining this concept with Voronoi diagrams or additively-weighted and multiplicatively-weighted straight skeletons allows to generate complex "roofs" and "terrains".
 Portions of such a surface can be seen as a complex chamfers and fillets.
 We can handle arbitrary polygonal areas with and without holes, and one method also allows to deal with boundary curves that consist of both straight-line segments and circular arcs.
 Please note that some of these structures cannot be generated by conventional straight skeletons, even if multiplicative weights are used.

 P. Palfrader, M. Held (2017):